PureFerox/PureFerox/README.md

   I've done many experimental projects in multiple different game engines and I have also built a 2D RPG game engine with C++ and SDL2 as a university project

+  While my journey isn't much at the moment, I've made significant progress in another passion field of mine which is software development.
+I've learned a lot in that endeavour and it influences my overall workflow of development.
 </p>

 <h2 align="center">🎯 Development Philosophy</h2>